GoldenPhi/goldenphi.github.io/index.md

 ---
 layout: page
-title: Hello World!
-tagline: Supporting tagline
+title: Welcome to Golden Phi
+tagline: A Software Engineer's Blog
 ---
 {% include JB/setup %}

-# Welcome to Golden Phi !

----

 This blog will serve as a journal for my studies (Software Engineering).
 Here I'll post new things I learn, updates for projects I'll be developing, tools and tricks...